Last Updated on

 Where to Start with Light Automation

-When you are purchasing technology for your entire home, it is best to start in one location and work your way outward.
+When you are purchasing smart home technology for your entire home, it is best to start in one location and work your way outward.

-Depending on how large of a home you have, you may need to purchase multiple devices to properly control your connected light bulbs.
-Although some companies also offer bulbs that can work over your home’s WiFi network.
+Depending on how large of a home you have, you may need to purchase multiple devices to properly control the connected light bulbs in your house.
+Although some companies also offer bulbs that can work over your smart home’s WiFi network.

 Programming Your Light Automation Commands

 If you are using the Amazon Echo to program your lighting, you will need to use their Phillips Hue Bridge extension.
-This is the program that is going to allow you to turn on and off your lighting.
+This is the program that is going to allow you to turn on and off the smart lighting in your house.

 It is nice that even while using this extension, you simply have to say, “Alexa turn on the living room.”
 Many programs require you to refer specifically to the application you want to use in order for Alexa to open it.